nylen/wp-rest-notepad/README.md

 Have a WordPress (self-hosted or WordPress.com) site handy that's running the latest version of the WP REST API.

-For self-hosed WordPress, WP 4.7 beta 2 and higher will definitely work; others may or may not work.
+For self-hosted WordPress, WP 4.7 beta 2 and higher will definitely work;
+others may or may not work.
 You'll need to install the [Application Passwords plugin](https://github.com/georgestephanis/application-passwords) and generate a
 [basic authentication header](https://en.wikipedia.org/wiki/Basic_access_authentication)